-Martha Ocasio is the Administrative Program Coordinator for the Women’s Business Centre.
-She has been working in administrative office settings since 1996.
-Martha attended the University of Phoenix online, achieving a Bachelor’s Degree in Marketing and is currently attending Florida Institute of Technology to complete her Master’s Degree.
-She currently resides in Tampa, Florida.
+Martha Ocasio is the Program Coordinator for the Women’s Business Centre.
+After volunteering for a local non-profit, she discovered a passion for making a difference.
+She has a determination to help women achieve their entrepreneurial dreams and succeed in life.
+Martha attended the University of Phoenix online, achieving a Bachelor’s Degree in Marketing and is currently attending Florida Institute of Technology to complete her Marketing Master’s Degree.
+She credits having been born to Hispanic parents, along having been raised as an Army brat with making her extremely adaptable.
+A native of Carolina, Puerto Rico, she is bilingual (Spanish) and currently resides in Tampa, Florida.

 Summer 1975.
 Gerald Ford was the president and Muhammad Ali was set to take on Joe Frazier in The famous Thrilla in Manila.
 But in a small Arkansas town an 11-year-old girl was trading in summer break trips to the corner store for a job selling burial insurance door to door with her funeral home owner father.
 It was the first job “in business” for Stephanie McNeal-Brown.
 It was one that taught her the importance of service, structure and leadership.
 Now after two decades in the world of business and marketing, she continues to employ those same values.